Kuraga13/usbdm_mc56f_rs/README.md

 * Concrete mc56f (target) command: - Connect, tested
 * GUI - hex-buffer, download-upload binary
 * S19 loader, parser, converter from bin (open) and to bin (open & save as binary) we do specifically for format s19 from usbdm, s325
+* Make target_factory from yaml file with parameters

  ###  Acknowledgements